How to Stop Being Insecure In Relationship

 In time, it will become easier to see if the insecurity was caused by a natural end to the honeymoon phase.
 HOW?
 See if there are still strong foundations for a happy, mutually fulfilling relationship or whether there are deeper issues that need to be addressed.

-Does Your Perceived Lack Of Personal Success Have You Feeling Insecure
+3. Perceived Lack Of Personal Success

 Many people feel insecure when evaluating their own personal successes.
 When a person feels like something is lacking in areas such as career, social life, or life experience, they can become too dependent on a partner to find reassurance that life is heading in the right direction.